atdrago/pod-monster/CONTRIBUTING.md

 4. ~~If you've fixed a bug or added code that should be tested, add tests!~~ _Not required until other tests are added._
 5. Make sure the linter passes (`npm run lint`)
 6. Make sure the build passes (`npm run build`)
-7. Make sure the code is formatted [prettier](https://github.com/prettier/prettier) (`npm run format`)
+7. Make sure the code is formatted (`npm run format`)

 ### Style Guide

+In general, all changes related to formatting or linting should be caught by Prettier or ESLint prior to the pull request being made, however there are automatic checks that happen for every PR as well.
+If a human reviewer requests a stylistic (formatting or linting) change to a PR, a suitable linting or formatting rule should be agreed upon and be added to the appropriate configuration file, or otherwise should not be requested.

+#### Formatting with Prettier

-We use an automatic code formatter called [Prettier](https://prettier.io/).
-If you don't have an extension taking care of this for you, you make need to run `npm run format` after making any changes to the code.
+We use an automatic code formatter called [Prettier](https://prettier.io/) and recommend that you use [an extension](???) to take care of formatting code for you on save.
+If you don't have this setup, please run `npm run format` after making any changes to the code.

+#### Linting with ESLint

 Then, our linter will catch most issues that may exist in your code.
 You can check the status of your code styling by simply running `npm run lint`.